Active Listing : A listing that is live on Airbnb or VRBO (or it was during the last 15 days).

 data, and no method is perfect.
 PriceLabs has its own block removal logic that looks at patterns in the whole market as while as individual listing data to help us determine whether a booking is real or a block.
-Some of the factors of a booking we look at to determine if it is a block or not are: Length of Stay,
+Some factors of a booking we look at to determine if it is a block or not are: Length of Stay,